MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 ### Engagement report

-If you turn this on, organizers can see reports of who registered and attended the webinars they set up.
-This policy is off by default.
+When this is on, organizers can see reports of who registered and attended the webinars they set up.
+This policy is on by default.
 For more information, see [Meeting policies in Teams - Engagement report](meeting-policies-in-teams-general.md#engagement-report).
 For information on the end-user experience, see [View and download meeting attendance reports](https://support.microsoft.com/office/view-and-download-meeting-attendance-reports-in-teams-ae7cf170-530c-47d3-84c1-3aedac74d310?ui=en-US&#x26;rs=en-US&#x26;ad=US).

 ## Allow users to schedule webinars using PowerShell